knights-lab/MLRepo/localreadme.txt

 For generating website MD files:

+    ### SWITCH TO mlrepo-source branch

     # parses dataset specific information in dataset_metadata.tsv, and generates individual dataset pages AND index page with list of datasets

     cd /Users/pvangay/Dropbox/UMN/KnightsLab/MLRepo/web

     python ./make_page.py

+    ### After all MD files are generated, switch back to master branch
+        ### make sure to either copy/paste OR merge only the newly generated MD files in /docs files back to master branch!

 For pushing onto Amazon S3:
     # currently installed on local machine and MSI